 - Seed funding for resident research

 Our faculty work with the IRB and serve on various journal editorial boards.
 Opportunity to mentor junior medical students in their required research projects is also available, as is a research elective.
-In addition, we host the Distinguished Visiting Research Professor Program (DVRP) is to bring to the department an exceptional senior scholar who can contribute to and enrich the department’s research and intellectual endeavors.

 The department currently has active research in the areas of:

 - Medical education